-For businesses to accommodate shifts in customer preferences, many will require solutions that use artificial intelligence (AI), computer vision, and deep learning.
+For businesses to accommodate shifts in customer preferences, many will need solutions that use artificial intelligence (AI), computer vision, and deep learning.
 The challenge for some developers?
 The process is too long and complex, while for others the obstacle is creating such a solution without having years of AI development experience.

-With that in mind, Australia Post asked meldCX to develop a solution that would allow customers to handle the following tasks in 120 seconds or less.
+With that in mind, Australia Post asked meldCX to develop a solution that would allow customers to handle the following tasks in 120 seconds or less:

 - Scan and detect parcel type and information

 - Automatically measure the size and weight of the package

 - Read handwritten information and convert it into shipping data

 - Verify the sender's identity, the recipient’s address, and shipping cost